openjdk/guide/src/intro.md

 Welcome to the OpenJDK Developers' Guide!

-The OpejJDK project governs the Java programming language and the Java runtime.
+OpenJDK is the place to collaborate on an open-source implementation of the Java Platform, Standard Edition, and related projects.
-The project was created when the JDK was first released under the GPLv2 license in May 2007 and since then a community has grown around it to help develop and maintain Java.
+OpenJDK was created when the JDK was first released under the GPLv2 license in May 2007 and since then a community has grown around it to help develop and maintain Java.

 In order to work together efficiently clear directions are sometimes needed to